College Park, Maryland

 For business related matters, please contact the Stamp Business Office at 301-314-8686.
 The Business Office provides fiscal services including budgeting, financial reporting, accounts payable, and fixed asset reporting/tracking for the Stamp.

 The Stamp is a self-support unit on campus.
 This means that the department is responsible for generating revenues, and all revenues are applied back to the cost of operating the department.
-No general funds from the University are used to support the Stamp except for some functions in the Campus Programs.
+No general funds from the University are used to support the Stamp except for some functions in the Leadership and Community Service Learning and Engagement and Activities areas.
 Funding for the Stamp comes from four sources: student fees, revenue from room reservations, facility rent from various tenants, and revenue-generating services and programs within the facility.

 Rooms are provided at no charge to student organizations in support of their routine organizational meetings.
 Rates vary for the use of rooms for other purposes according to the size and other features of the specific facility.
 Student organizations and University departments are given a discounted rate for all spaces in the Stamp.

-McDonald’s, Panda Express, Mail Boxes, Etc., Media Express, Maryland Food Coop, Chevy Chase Bank, University Book Center, and Dining Services Operations are independent operations located in the Stamp.
+McDonald’s, Panda Express, Terrapin Shipping and Mailing, Copy Show, Maryland Food Coop, Capital One Bank, University Book Center, and Dining Services Operations are independent operations located in the Stamp.
 Each of these retail outlets pays rent to the Stamp for use of their space.
 Administrative units not supported by the Stamp fee also pay rent for their office space.

 The revenues are all applied to the operation of the Stamp.
 This includes staff salaries and benefits, housekeeping and maintenance costs, utilities, costs associated with programs and services offered, marketing, and renovation costs.
-The largest single expense is for the repayment of the debt incurred for the renovation underway in the Stamp.
+The largest single expense is for the repayment of the debt incurred for the renovation of the Stamp that was completed earlier this decade.

 For general information about the Stamp, contact the Information Desk at 301-314-3375.
 It is located on the first floor of the Stamp.
 For floor plan information, or restroom locations, check out our online building information.